 Rent by Day or By Hour

 Some businesses may want to rent items by the hour.
-This is typically only done for consumer-focused business like renting power tools for example.
-The equipment rental software should allow either option.
+This is typically only done for consumer-focused businesses like renting power tools for example.
+The equipment rental software for distributors should allow either option.

 Pricing Subject to Quantity Breaks